 In October 2017, we amended our Governance Guidelines to require that, upon reaching 75 years of age, each director of the Company must submit to the Board a letter of resignation to be effective at the next annual meeting of shareholders.
-The Board will generally accept such resignations unless the ESG Committee or the Board determines to extend the director's service through the expiration of his or her then-current term or nominate the director for another term.
+The Board will generally accept such resignations unless the Governance Committee or the Board determines to extend the director's service through the expiration of his or her then-current term or nominate the director for another term.

 In accordance with the provisions of the Governance Guidelines, upon reaching the age of 75 years, A. Scott Anderson tendered to the Board his letter of resignation.
-Our ESG Committee and the Board considered Mr. Anderson's resignation and his contributions to the Company.
-Following such consideration, the ESG Committee recommended that the Board decline to accept Mr. Anderson's resignation and, acting on that recommendation, the Board declined to accept his resignation.
-The Board determined that, despite being beyond the retirement age set forth in our Governance Guidelines, Mr. Anderson continues to provide significant contributions to our Board and the Company, and his unique perspective and extensive skills and experience continue to make him a valuable asset to the Board and the Company.
-Mr. Anderson's current term as a director is scheduled to expire in 2024.
+Our Governance Committee and the Board considered Mr. Anderson's resignation and his contributions to the Company.
+Following such consideration, the Governance Committee recommended that the Board decline to accept Mr. Anderson's resignation and, acting on that recommendation, the Board declined to accept his resignation.
+The Board determined that, despite being beyond the retirement age set forth in our Governance Guidelines, Mr. Anderson continued to provide significant contributions to our Board and the Company, and his unique perspective and extensive skills and experience continued to make him a valuable asset to the Board and the Company.
+Mr. Anderson's term as a director will expire at the Annual Meeting and the Board did not nominate him for re-election as a director.
+Accordingly, Mr. Anderson's service as a director will conclude at the Annual Meeting.